RodrigoScola/Resumos/Backend/apps-frameworks/swagger.md

+#javascript #backEnd
 # Swagger

-### the worlds largest framework of api developer tools for the openAPI specification(oas), enabling development across the entire api lifecycle, from design and documentation to test and deployment
+the worlds largest framework of api developer tools for the openAPI specification(oas), enabling development across the entire api lifecycle, from design and documentation to test and deployment

 ## swagger editor